Broker-Dealers Compliance

 1. Greater latitude in finding new revenue streams beyond commissions and fees.

-Omnibus accounts make it easier to derive revenue from sources such as interest on uninvested cash, premium services including margin lending, and order flow payments.
+Omnibus accounts make it easier to derive revenue from sources such as interest on uninvested cash, premium services, including margin lending, and order flow payments.

+You can build out internal recordkeeping capabilities rather than depending on the few clearing firms that can offer them.
 With a wide range of clearing options to compare, the omnibus basis allows broker-dealers to negotiate a better deal, lowering what is usually the largest part of their operating costs

 3. More flexible options for technology integrations and B2B deals.